US forces including B2 long-range stealth bombers attacked several underground Houthi weapons caches throughout Yemen early on Thursday.

 Commercial sea traffic though the Red Sea has been cut by about half, upsetting and diverting international trade flows.

 The US has repeatedly claimed in the past to be degrading Houthi capabilities.
-The frequency of Houthi attacks has indeed markedly slowed down in recent weeks, with civilian vessels being targeted on just two occasions since 1 September.
+The frequency of Houthi attacks has markedly slowed down in recent weeks, with civilian vessels being targeted on just twice since 1 September.

 It is unclear, however, if the slowdown is due to reduced Houthi capacity to carry out strikes or if the Yemeni rebels are simply running out vessels to strike as potential targets prefer sailing around Africa rather than going through the Red Sea.